Baltimore Ranks Ninth In Country For Highest Heat Index Scores

 BALTIMORE (WJZ) — A Climate Central report this month has among the highest Heat Index Scores in the country.

 The 7.08 Index Score rates Baltimore City ninth nationally meaning the city may be up seven degrees warmer on average.
-The report cites building height and impermeable surface as critical components.READ MORE: Maryland National Guard Spc.
-Joseph Lee DePasquale Killed In Jarrettsville Crash Sunday
+The report cites building height and impermeable surface as critical components.READ MORE: READ IT: Baltimore Mayor Brandon Scott Releases 3-Pillar City Crime Plan Friday

 “It’s not surprising.
 It’s also an old city, right?
 So, a lot of these old buildings were not built to live in the climate we have now, right?”
 Dr. Elizabeth Dahl of Loyola University Maryland said. “[Tall buildings] may be shading the surface somewhat, but the [cut] energy they’re absorbing from the sun is giving off heat to the surrounding spaces.”